Select Language : English Japanese

 • Early launch of services based on customer trends and social needs

-・ Providing green power menu in data centers
+- Providing renewable energy-derived menu in data centers

 Industry/market Energy price